Eric Rosenbach: The Department of Defense

 Rosenbach became the second ever Deputy Assistant Secretary of Defense for Cyber in September 2011.
 In that position he was responsible for creating and implementing DoD's strategy for US operations in cyberspace.
 He co-authored Presidential Policy Directive 20, which established principles and processes for US cyber operations and was signed by President Barack Obama in 2012.
 He also helped design and establish the mission force of the US Cyber Command (USCYBERCOM).

 In September 2014, Rosenbach was confirmed by the US Senate as Assistant Secretary of Defense for Homeland Defense and Global Security.
 In that role he led the DoD's efforts to deter Chinese theft of American intellectual property and to counter Iranian and North Korean cyber attacks against US critical infrastructure.
 He also dealt with the proliferation of weapons of mass destruction, space operations, and antiterrorism.
 He helped lead the implementation of the Global Health Security Agenda with a stress on multi-sector approaches to combating global health threats.
 Rosenbach led the DoD's domestic response to the Ebola outbreak in 2014 and established new medical safety policies.

 Rosenbach became Pentagon Chief of Staff in July 2015.
 As Chief of Staff, Rosenbach was a senior leader of the Department of Defense, an organization with a yearly budget of $550 billion, 2.8 million personnel, and high-stakes operations across the globe.

 Rosenbach and Carter's many objectives were defeating ISIL, building effective cyber strategy, and opening all combat positions to female service members.
 Other major priorities included counterterrorism operations, and strategies for the Asia-Pacific, Europe, and Middle East regions.

 One of Rosenbach's major projects was purported innovation improvement at the DoD.
 Rosenbach's efforts included the Defense Innovation Unit Experimental (DIUx), the Defence Digital Service (a project Rosenbach conceived of and helped lead), the Silicon Valley–based Defense Innovation Unit, and the Defense Innovation Board.

+In October 2022, Rosenbach was appointed to the U.S. State Department’s Secretary of State’s International Security Advisory Board (ISAB).